Unidocs1/sphinx_repo_manager/source/getting_started/install/quickstart.rst

 Quick Start Guide
 =================

-This guide will walk you through getting the AcceleratXR platform up and running in under five minutes on a single node Kubernetes cluster using k3s.
+This guide will walk you through getting the Xsolla Backend engine up and running in under five minutes on a single node Kubernetes cluster using k3s.

 Minimum Requirements
 ====================

-To install the AcceleratXR platform requires a virtual machine or bare metal server with the following specifications.
+To install the Xsolla Backend engine requires a virtual machine or bare metal server with the following specifications.

 * 4 CPUs
 * 12GB RAM